lorenzopalloni/lorenzopalloni.github.io/content/posts/what-does-an-embedded-machine-learning-engineer-do.md

 tags: ["embedded-systems", "machine-learning", "engineering"]
 ---

+## How I Earned "Embedded" in My Title
-Two years ago, I joined the company which I am currently working for as a Machine Learning Engineer.
-My main responsibility was to develop an Instance Segmentation model (Computer Vision) for a real-time application.
-After a year, the project was halted due to funding contraints.
+Two years ago, I joined the company where I currently work as a Machine Learning Engineer.
+My main responsibility was to develop an Instance Segmentation model (Computer Vision) for a real-time application using Python.
+After a year, the project was halted due to a lack of funding from the external automotive company that was sponsoring it.

 Around the same time, the only Embedded Firmware Engineer in the company, whom I'll refer to as `Foo`, decided to leave.
 Our CTO, aware of my interest in low-level programming, approached me with an unexpected opportunity.
-He asked me if I could take on Foo's responsibilities temporarily until a new engineer could be hired.
+He asked me if I could take on `Foo`'s responsibilities temporarily until a new Embedded Firmware Engineer could be hired.

-Foo was maintaing the firmware for a custom piece of hardware made by my company to stream data from various sensors through BLE (Bluetooth Low Energy) technology.
-The hardware featured an nRF52840 chip and several sensors (ADC, IMU, PPG, Fuel Gauge) which should have been streaming data at specific frequencies.
+`Foo` was maintaing the firmware for a custom piece of hardware made by my company.
+At that time, I dind't even know what an Arduino actually was.

-I accepted the challenge and started taking on Foo's work while learning the basics of Embedded Systems, but I wasn't very confident of my choice.
-The more time was spending on learning, the more I was realising how much this field was hard to tame.
-My passion though, was growing alongside the difficulties I was facing.
-I started to develop a curiosity around current, voltage, resistance, and Electronics in general.
-I couldn't believe that behind those tiny pieces there was such a gigantic world.
+I accepted the challenge because I knew I would enjoyed a period coding with a low-level programming language such as C. So, I started taking on `Foo`'s work while learning the basics of Embedded Systems, though I wasn't very confident in my choice at first.

+The more time I spent learning, the more I realized how difficult this field was to master.
+However, my passion grew alongside the difficulties I faced.
+I started to develop a curiosity about current, voltage, resistance, and Electronics in general.
+I couldn't believe that behind those tiny, little pieces, there was such a gigantic world.

-The hiring process for a new Embedded Firmware Engineer was taking more than usual.
-This was probably due to the summer period, when the pace of work in Italy tends to slow down.
+In the meantime, the hiring process for a new Embedded Firmware Engineer was taking longer than usual, likely due to the summer period when the pace of work in Italy tends to slow down.

-When Foo ended his notice period, I wasn't expecting to be hooked so much to this field.
+When `Foo` ended his notice period, I didn't expect to become so captivated by this field.

-The firmware was barely working, and I had to adjust the whole infrastructure to make it work properly.
+The firmware was barely funtional - and trust me, getting it to work is no easy task, so kudos for the previous engineers.
+I had to rewrite the entire firmware multiple times to meet the project requirements.

-After a couple of months deepening the subject, I realised I was developing a new passion: I wanted to bridge the gap between Embedded Systems and Machine Learning.
+After a couple of months delving into the subject, I realised I was developing a new purpose: I wanted to bridge the gap between Embedded Systems and Machine Learning.
 I knew from the start it would take me an enormous amount of time to learn the basics of Embedded Systems.
 I had experience in Computer Programming, but I had no clue of how current works.
-I am a big fan of hard challenges, so I step into this career shift, asking my line manager to stop seeking a new Embedded Firmware Engineer, confident that I would replace the old Foo pretty soon.
+I am a big fan of hard challenges, so I step into this career shift, asking my line manager to stop seeking a new Embedded Firmware Engineer, confident that I would replace the old `Foo` pretty soon.
 One year has passed, and now I am fully recognized as an Embedded Machine Learning Engineer.
-I got a new title and a +22% raise of my salary, that's huge!
+I got a new title and a +22% raise of my previous salary, that's huge!
 Not only for the money, but especially for the recognition of the quality of my work.
 Now I feel I can indipendently work as an Embedded Firmware Engineer as well as an ML Engineer.

 The path through here hasn't been easy at all.
 I spent the majority of my time learning and solving work issues.
-I was lucky to be able to work on a custom PCB with several sensors (ADC, IMU, PPG, Fuel Gauge), where the firmware was barely working.
+I was lucky to be able to work on a custom PCB featuring an nRF52840 (ARM Cortex-M4) with several sensors (ADC, IMU, PPG, Fuel Gauge), where the firmware was barely working.
 I had to adjust the whole firmware infrastructure to make the board streaming at specific frequencies each sensor's values through BLE (Bluetooth Low Energy) technology.

 I started to write this post while I was trying to outline the job description of my new role.
 Online I couldn't find much information about which responsibilities an Embedded Machine Learning Engineer actually has, so I thought it could be helpful for someone other than me to start writing something on my own.